How can I join the Network if I was not in the Genesis / Beta?

 Should I Optimize My Scenes Before Rendering?

 Yes!
 GPU Cloud rendering can significantly augment local rendering power.
 However, there are limitations like uploading and downloading scene data on distributed render nodes that make it important to optimize scenes as much as possible prior to rendering.
 Scenes that are not optimized - with elements like unnecessarily complex geometry and poorly configured lighting - will dramatically slow down render times and increase rendering costs.
 These may even lead to terminal render failures.
-For example, if you cannot render a scene locally on a high performance machine, it is unlikely you will be able to process the scene effectively in the cloud without further optimizations.
+For example, if you cannot render a scene on a local workstation running Octane, it is unlikely you will be able to process the scene effectively in the cloud without further optimizations.

 How Do I View My Renders?